Scorpion (roller coaster): History

 Soon after the expansion of the Congo section of the park, which saw the opening of Python in the 1976 season, it was announced on May 9, 1978, by Anheuser-Busch (the initial owner of Busch Gardens Tampa) that another expansion would come to the park.
 The expansion was reported to begin soon after its approval, with site preparation to take place first, and cost between $5 million to $10 million.
 Construction of the area entitled "Timbuktu" that would encompass the latter roller coaster was observed by The Tampa Tribune in November 1978.

 Anheuser-Busch announced a $12.3 million expansion to its Busch Gardens Tampa park for a new section named Timbuktu on February 5, 1979.
 The 7-acre (2.8 ha) addition would see the construction of several attractions, including a roller coaster entitled "Scorpion" which was described as "a European designed roller coaster with a 360-degree-loop".
 The Timbuktu expansion would open in two phases, with the Scorpion roller coaster to open as part of the latter-half at a later date.
 The original opening date was reported to be in December 1979, though, was moved back several times.

 The Timbuktu section of the park opened to guests on January 25, 1980.
 Construction of Scorpion was observed by the Orlando Sentinel in March 1980, with an opening that was due in May 1980.
 On May 16, 1980, Scorpion opened as the park's second roller coaster.
-In 2004, the Scorpion was repainted from its original paint scheme of orange track and black supports to red track with blue supports (a paint scheme similar to SheiKra).
-The roller coaster is now situated in the Pantopia section of the park, which was introduced to replace the Timbuktu section with the opening of the park's drop-tower, Falcon's Fury.
+In 2004, Scorpion was repainted from its original paint scheme of orange track and black supports to red track with blue supports (a paint scheme similar to SheiKra).
+The roller coaster was most recently situated in the Pantopia section of the park next to Phoenix Rising, which was introduced to replace the Timbuktu section with the opening of the park's drop-tower, Falcon's Fury.

+On August 23, 2024, Busch Gardens announced that Scorpion would permanently close on September 2 after 44 years in service.
+Busch Gardens announced that the ride would be replaced by another attraction, details of which were not disclosed at the time.
+Due to public criticism over the abrupt closure, the park postponed the final operating day of Scorpion by one week to September 8.

+The coaster was demolished in May 2025.